simonesilvestroni/m2m-website/_sounddesign/car-city-cartoon.md

   - "logic pro"
 description: "I worked as a sound designer for the Paris-based animation agency Amuse on their acclaimed YouTube show Tom the Tow Truck, part of a series called Car City."
 excerpt: 'Sound design for the Paris-based animation agency Amuse on their acclaimed YouTube show, part of a series called Car City.'
-toc: true
 featimage: true
 featimage-url: '/assets/images/tom-the-tow-truck-cartoon.jpg'
 featimage-height: '600'
-permalink: '/projects/sound-design/car-city-cartoon/'
 ---
 ## Releases

-These are a few episodes featuring my sound design.

 {% include pattern-video.html id="LLH6DfooMLg" title="Car City: Tom the Tow Truck" %}

 {% include pattern-video.html id="h66pXVCEbqw" title="Car City: Tom the Tow Truck" %}

-<h4 class="text-uppercase">About Amuse</h4>
+## About Amuse

-Founded in 2015, Amuse is dedicated to producing and distributing **kids' content across digital platforms**.
+Founded in 2015, Amuse is dedicated to producing and distributing kids' content across digital platforms.

 > Located in the heart of Paris, our team of artists & animators, writers, developers and executives collaborate everyday to produce & distribute great shows throughout the world.